jorgecarleitao/datafusion-python/README.md

 This is a Python library that binds to Apache's Arrow in-memory rust-based query engine [datafusion](https://github.com/apache/arrow/tree/master/rust/datafusion).
-It allows you to execute SQL queries against parquet or CSV files, and have the results converted back to numpy arrays.
+It allows you to execute SQL queries against parquet or CSV files, and have the results converted back to pyarrow arrays.

 Being written in rust, this code has strong assumptions about thread safety and lack of memory leaks.

-We lock the GIL to convert the results back to numpy arrays and to run UFDs.
+We lock the GIL to convert the results back to pyarrow arrays and to run UFDs.

-Known limitations:

-* timezones are stripped from datetimes as numpy does not support timezone-aware dates
-* null value information is discarded for types that do not support them (int and uint) and instead contain the default value of the type (typically a 0)

 ## How to use it